Scott8586/unbound-pihole-docker/README.md

 pihole     | s6-linux-init-hpr: fatal: unable to reboot(): Operation not permitted
 ```

-You need to add the backported version of libseccomp2, see [Fix/Workaround - libseccomp2 and Alpine 3.13 - Installing Raspbian Docker 19.04+ on Raspberry Pi 4 Buster](https://blog.samcater.com/fix-workaround-rpi4-docker-libseccomp2-docker-20/)
+You need to add the backported version of libseccomp2 in order for docker to start the pihole container, see [Fix/Workaround - libseccomp2 and Alpine 3.13 - Installing Raspbian Docker 19.04+ on Raspberry Pi 4 Buster](https://blog.samcater.com/fix-workaround-rpi4-docker-libseccomp2-docker-20/)

 In short the commands are: